sborrego/Python-Programming-An-Introduction/README.md

 We will program in Python using JupyterLab, a programming environment that runs in a web browser.
 For this to work you will need a reasonably up-to-date web browser - Chrome, Safari and Firefox are all supported.

+#### Python

+There are two current versions of Python -- we will be using version 3.5 or later.
+[Download Python 3.x](https://www.python.org/downloads/).